A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Introduction

 \section{Introduction}

-Linear regression is a classic method that is ubiquitous across numerous domains.
-Its ability to accurately quantify a linear relationship between a response vector $\V{y} \in \mathbb{R}^{n}$ and a set of predictor variables $\M{X} \in \mathbb{R}^{n \times p}$, however, is diminished in the presence of outliers.
-The \LTE method introduced in \cite{Sco2001, Sco2009} presents an approach to robust linear regression that optimizes the well-known L$_{2}$ criterion from nonparametric density estimation in lieu of the maximum likelihood.
-The usage of the \LTE method, however, has been limited by the lack of a simple computational framework.
-In fact, its previous implementations utilized black-box optimization solvers and consequently, its use has been limited when the number of variables $p > 3$ \citep{Sco2009}.
+Linear multiple regression is a classic method that is ubiquitous across numerous domains.
+Its ability to accurately quantify a linear relationship between a response vector $\V{y} \in \Real$ and a set of predictor variables $\M{X} \in \Real^{n \times p}$, however, is diminished in the presence of outliers.
+The \LTE method \citep{Terrell1990, hjort1994, Sco2001, Sco2009} presents an approach to robust linear regression that optimizes the well-known L$_{2}$ criterion from nonparametric density estimation in lieu of the maximum likelihood.
+Usage of the \LTE method for structured regression problems, however, has been limited by the lack of a simple computational framework.
+We introduce a general computational framework for performing a wide variety of robust structured regression methods with the L$_{2}$ criterion.
+Our work offers the following novel contributions. \begin{itemize} \item[1)] Our framework extends the \LTE method from \citet{Sco2001, Sco2009} to a wide variety of robust structured regression methods with the \LT criterion. \item[2)] Our framework enables simultaneous estimation of the regression coefficients and precision parameter as demonstrated in Section \ref{sec:computationalframework}.
+We accomplish this via a block-coordinate descent algorithm.
+Therefore, our simultaneous estimation simplifies the process of choosing a parameter that tunes the robustness of the estimation procedure. \item[3)] Our framework can be employed to ``robustify" existing implementations of non-robust structured regression methods in a ``plug-and-play" manner as detailed in Section \ref{sec:plugandplay} and demonstrated in Section \ref{sec:examples}. \item[4)] Our framework comes with convergence guarantees for the iterate sequence (Proposition \ref{prop:convergence}). \end{itemize}